 “Everyone has issues.”

-Instead, consider this: Sometimes you may recognize you are struggling but try to minimize or deny your difficulties hoping they aren’t that serous or they will go away.
+Instead, consider this: Sometimes you may recognize you are struggling but you try to minimize or deny your difficulties, hoping they aren’t that serous or they will go away.
 But there are times when you do need professional help for significant mental health concerns.
 Since you aren’t trained to formally diagnose yourself, you need a professional opinion to gauge the nature of your problems and to determine which effective treatment options are available.

 4) Feelings of inadequacy – common thoughts: